 What will this mean for you?
 With these changes, only the interface that you use to access CDDIS information and web content will change to one unified experience; the paths for finding and downloading our data will not change (located at https://cddis.nasa.gov/archive/; Earthdata Login required to access).
 By combining NASA’s DAACs into the Earthdata website, ESDS aims to improve data discoverability and data findability and build efficient pathways for data users to access data and information.

-CDDIS is currently undergoing the transition from cddis.nasa.gov to earthdata.nasa.gov, which is scheduled for completion in June 2025.
-We ask you to please be aware of these coming changes.
-We will do everything we can to ensure that you have as seamless a transition as is possible (with redirects, etc.).
+CDDIS has completed the transition from cddis.nasa.gov to earthdata.nasa.gov, effective June 2025.
+We ask you to please be aware that our web pages will now redirect to a new page on the Earthdata website.
+We hope that this is as seamless a transition as is possible.

 To learn about the DAAC website migration schedule, to view the new user path options for finding the DAAC data resources you need, and to learn how to get support during this transition, view our recent webinar, “Web Unification: Optimizing Your Access to NASA Earth Science Data”.